 Last year, New Blood Interactive and Psyche Studios released a top-down SHMUP title called “Super Galaxy Squadron” for the PC.
-To its credit it a was a fun title a breath of fresh air as the SHMUP genre is still what many consider dead, despite releases of several new games and even remakes of old school titles such as Darius.
-However, the experience was still a bare bones experience and it felt like it wasn’t complete – something was missing.
+It was a fun title to its credit, a breath of fresh air as the SHMUP genre is still what many consider dead, despite releases of several new games and even remakes of old school titles such as Darius.
+However, the experience was still a bare-bones experience, and it felt like it wasn’t complete – something was missing.

 Game Name: Super Galaxy Squadron EX.

 Now, let me make it clear that if you’ve already played Super Galaxy Squadron, then you’ll be right at home with Super Galaxy Squadron EX.
 Gameplay-wise, nothing has actually changed.
 Instead, this up makes a few gameplay tweaks, cosmetic changes and even adds in some cinematic scenes that remind me of an old school Super Nintendo Entertainment System game.

 And if you haven’t played it before, check out our original review here, and then go pick up this game and enjoy it.
 If you’re a SHMUP fan, you’re going to love it.

 As mentioned, this update is mainly some balancing tweaks as well as the addition of cosmetic changes.
 Those changes include an updated ship selection screen, which I feel is a pretty decent upgrade.
 And while it may not seem like a big deal if you never played the original version, the entire game has been upgraded.
 And I mean everything!
 From the enemies, your ship, weapon effects, everything.
 It’s all been given an overhaul, and it looks fantastic.
 It’s like you upgraded from a 16-bit title to a 32-bit game.
 And while this isn’t directly apparent when starting the game, the second you start playing, you’ll see the major changes that have taken place.